We don’t need to tell restaurants that online ordering and delivery have seen a meteoric rise in the last few years.

 A less common way to address online ordering needs is to build a website or tool from scratch that offers exactly what your restaurant needs.
 This will require having the coding knowledge to build and launch your own tech tools—or hiring someone who has the know-how to help.

 While building a custom tool allows restaurants to create the exact functionality and workflow that they need, it comes with some significant drawbacks.
 First is the cost—developing a custom website or integration will take time and money, two resources restaurant owners don’t typically have in abundance.
+It will take more time to update your online system any time you make a menu change, like adding seasonal menu items.
 And going this route can be dangerous for any restaurant owner who isn’t extremely tech-savvy—if something goes wrong with your system, you won’t have a customer service team that can help you fix things.

 Point of Sale Systems with Online Ordering Features